 Accessibility is both the physical and attitudinal, and we aim to provide a safe and welcoming environment which is intuitive to use.

 In April 2016, we formed the Crystal Palace Football Disabled Supporters Association (CPFC DSA) who work with Palace management to address issues and concerns raised by members.
 The association is open to supporters with disabilities, their family, friends and personal assistants.

-We have a dedicated Disability Liaison Officer, Pam Groves, who assists with information relating to travel, entry and exiting the stadium and on match days she is supported by safeguarding stewards for people with disabilities.
-For more information on disabled access or questions concerning ticketing please call 0208 768 6080 or email us by clicking here.
+We have a dedicated Disability Liaison Officer, Pam Groves, who assists with information relating to travel, entry and exiting the stadium and on matchdays she is supported by safeguarding stewards for people with disabilities.
+For more information on disability access or questions concerning ticketing please call 0208 768 6080 or email us by clicking here.

 We currently have 128 dedicated wheelchair spaces where individuals, both home or visiting, can sit alongside other supporters with disabilities, their friends, family or personal assistants.
 Furthermore, there are additional easy access and seating designed to suit those with ambulant disabilities; equipment is also available for those with sensory impairments.

 The comfort and enjoyment of our supporters is paramount and we undertake a number of initiatives: